erri120/erri120.github.io/source/_posts/2020-12-19-Creating-a-GitHub-Actions-Release-Pipeline-for-NET-Core-3-1-NET-5.md

   - .NET 5
 ---

 GitHub Actions Release Workflows can be very tricky to set up and require a lot of experimenting to get right.
 Your project will also likely have something unique about it which means you need a workflow that is tailored to your project.
-This being said, the workflow we will set up, builds a .NET Core project for multiple runtimes (Linux and Windows for multiple architectures), compresses all of the builds into zip files and then creates a new GitHub Release with a changelog.
+That being said, the workflow we will set up builds a .NET Core project for multiple runtimes (Linux and Windows for multiple architectures), compresses all of the builds into zip files and then creates a new GitHub Release with a changelog.

 ## Step by Step